 Financial Aid Recipients

-If you are expecting funds from an outside/private scholarship agency, please notify the Financial Aid Office.
+If you are expecting funds from an outside/private scholarship or loan agency, please notify the Financial Aid Office.
 You must follow up with the agency providing these funds to be certain they are sent in a timely manner to settle your account.

 If you were awarded Federal Work Study, it is not reflected on this statement, as it is not a deduction against tuition.
-You will receive a monthly paycheck from the Payroll office based on the hours you worked.
+You will receive a monthly paycheck from the Payroll Office based on the hours you worked.

 Summer Financial Aid